 Give Something Back

 Many people who visit Nepal, Bhutan or India fall in love with both the country and her people.
-The level of poverty and tragic circumstances that some of the locals are suffering from often results in a desire to help.
+The level of poverty and tragic circumstances that some of the locals are suffering from often results in a desire to help – to give something back.
 Within Nepal, there are many ‘pro-poor’ or ‘poverty alleviation’ programs (both are appalling names for good concepts) throughout the country.
 There are also many community development schemes, from emergency stretchers to installing toilets and water pipes.
+Plus there are things that you can do on an individual level, but please make sure that you are solving and not perpetuating problems.

 If you are providing support to someone attempting the GHT why not offer your services to a local organisation?
-There are a couple of websites, to check out:
+For Nepal, to check out if a charity is registered correctly and currently operating check out:

 - www.ngofederation.org lists registered Nepali NGOs that are more likely to be reputable from the more than 50,000 listed by the government.